mvolkmann/blog/src/raycast.md

 "blazingly fast, totally extendable launcher.
 It lets you complete tasks, calculate, share common links, and much more."

+Raycast is a native macOS app implemented in Swift.

 ## Installing

 The steps to install Raycast are: